Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 ### Way Forward

 Speedsurfing mode should be recording the Sony / Airoha data without an additional filtering / smoothing applied.
 It is particularly important that the speeds calculated by the GNSS chipsets (doppler-derived) are unfiltered.
-The windsurfing mode should really handle the GNSS data in exactly the same way as speedsurfing, because they are both used by the same community, wanting to know the same thing - comparable speeds.
+The windsurfing mode should really handle the GNSS data in exactly the same way as speedsurfing, because they are both used by the same community, wanting to know the same thing - trustworthy speeds.

 The requirement of the speedsurfing community is to regain the data quality that we had in April, so that we can compete on a level playing field.

 To achieve this goal there are two main activities:

-1) Roll back the speedsurfing code to how it was prior to V3.0408.0.
+1. Roll back the speedsurfing code to how it was prior to V3.0408.0.
-2) Address the underlying issue(s) relating to the Airoha speeds in V3.0408.0.
+2. Address the underlying issue(s) relating to the Airoha speeds in V3.0408.0.

-Fixing the root cause must be possible, because Garmin faced exactly the same issue over 2 years ago, and have subsequently resolved it.
+Fixing the root cause must be possible, because Garmin had exactly the same issue over 2 years ago, and have subsequently resolved it.

 Hopefully the information in this document will prove to be helpful in diagnosing and fixing the underlying issue(s).